netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## Unchanged Configuration

-It will also be possible for clients to deduce that a confiuration change has not happened during some period, by simply observing that the root node (or other subtree) txid remains unchanged.
+It will also be possible for clients to deduce that a configuration change has not happened during some period, by simply observing that the root node (or other subtree) txid remains unchanged.
 This is true regardless of NACM being deployed or choice of txid algorithm.